Hawaii: Annexation – Territory of Hawaiʻi (1898–1959)

 In 1899 Uncle Sam balances his new possessions, which are racistly depicted in the pickaninny stereotype; the figures are Puerto Rico, Hawaii, Cuba, Philippines and "Ladrones" (the Mariana Islands, including Guam).

 After William McKinley won the 1896 U.S. presidential election, advocates pressed to annex the Republic of Hawaiʻi.
 The previous president, Grover Cleveland, was a friend of Queen Liliʻuokalani.
 McKinley was open to persuasion by U.S. expansionists and by annexationists from Hawaiʻi.
 He met with three non-native annexationists: Lorrin A. Thurston, Francis March Hatch and William Ansel Kinney.
 After negotiations in June 1897, Secretary of State John Sherman agreed to a treaty of annexation with these representatives of the Republic of Hawaiʻi.

+The majority of Native Hawaiians vociferously opposed annexation and found a spokesperson in former queen Liliʻuokalani.
+Opposition crystallized around the Kūʻē Petition drive of 1897, in which 21,269 signatures opposing annexation were procured by members of Hui Aloha ʻĀina (Hawaiian Patriotic League).
+These petitions were hand-carried to Washington and delivered to the United States Senate by a commission of Native Hawaiian delegates.
+The petition swayed several key votes and contributed to the Senate's ultimately voting against ratification of the treaty.

-The U.S. Senate never ratified the treaty.
-Despite the opposition of most native Hawaiians, the Newlands Resolution was used to annex the republic to the U.S.; it became the Territory of Hawaiʻi.
+However, in 1898, the Newlands Resolution was introduced in the US House of Representatives.
+The resolution would legalize the annexation of the Republic of Hawaii to the United States, becoming the Territory of Hawaiʻi.
 The Newlands Resolution was passed by the House on June 15, 1898, by a vote of 209 to 91 and by the Senate on July 6, 1898, by a vote of 42 to 21.

-A majority of Native Hawaiians opposed annexation, voiced chiefly by Liliʻuokalani, whom Hawaiian Haunani-Kay Trask described as beloved and respected by her people.
-Liliʻuokalani wrote, "it had not entered into our hearts to believe that these friends and allies from the United States ... would ever go so far as to absolutely overthrow our form of government, seize our nation by the throat, and pass it over to an alien power" in her retelling of the overthrow of her government.
-According to Trask, newspapers at the time argued Hawaiians would suffer "virtual enslavement under annexation", including further loss of lands and liberties, in particular to sugar plantation owners.
-These plantations were protected by the U.S. Navy as economic interests, justifying a continued military presence in the islands.
+It was then signed into law by president McKinley.

 In 1900, Hawaiʻi was granted self-governance and retained ʻIolani Palace as the territorial capitol building.
 Despite several attempts to become a state, Hawaii remained a territory for 60 years.
 Plantation owners and capitalists, who maintained control through financial institutions such as the Big Five, found territorial status convenient because they remained able to import cheap, foreign labor.
 Such immigration and labor practices were prohibited in many states.

 The Japanese attack on Pearl Harbor in 1941 was the primary event which caused the United States to enter World War II.